 It is our aim to promote a love of reading and the ability to critically evaluate books.
 As such we encourage children to read within whole class teaching, group work and guided reading sessions.
 These sessions are held daily across key stages one and two, and give the children both structure and support as well as independence.
 This is achieved through a mixture of activities that link to the process of reading and the different assessment within it, as outlined in the National Curriculum.
 These activities include child initiated and teacher led questioning, reading for reflection, evaluating word and punctuation choice and comprehension.

-This year we have started to use a resource called Cracking Comprehension which has a range of multi-format resources that support children in developing and improving their reading comprehension skills across a range of text types and genres.
+Cracking Comprehension is another of the resources we use in school to help children practice and progress in the skills of comprehension.
+This interactive resource makes it fun and interesting for all learners and has a range of multi-format resources that support children in developing and improving their reading comprehension skills across a range of text types and genres.

 To encourage regular reading at home, pupils from Reception through to Year 6 are encouraged to take part in the RED (Read Every Day) Challenge.